-- Clicking a node: Selects the clicked node. - Clicking a (-/+) box: Makes the branch to the right of the (-/+) box collapse/expand. - Clicking an empty region: Unmarks all nodes (including the selected one). - Double-clicking a node image: If the selected node is an expanded branch, it is collapsed; if it is a collapsed branch, it is expanded; if it is a leaf, it is executed. - Double-clicking a node text: Calls the rename callback.
+- Clicking a node: Selects the clicked node. - Clicking a (-/+) box: Makes the branch to the right of the (-/+) box collapse/expand. - Clicking an empty region: Unmarks all nodes (including the selected one). - Double-clicking a node image: If the selected node is an expanded branch, it is collapsed; if it is a collapsed branch, it is expanded; if it is a leaf, it is executed. - Double-clicking a node text: Calls the rename callback or invoke the inplace rename.